nushell/nushell.github.io/book/operators.md

 ## Order of Operations

-The precedence order of operations can be found using the command: `help operators | sort-by precedence -r`
+To understand the precedence of operations, you can run the command: `help operators | sort-by precedence -r`.

-The order of the operators in article form (from highest to lowest precedence):
+Presented in descending order of precedence, the article details the operations as follows:

 - Parentheses (`()`)
 - Exponentiation/Power (`**`)